csugda/Altair/Project Altair.md

 * 12/1/18
   * Complete gameplay, including waves of enemies, victory condition, and loss condition.
-  * Complete and useable gameplay UI.
+  * Complete and usable gameplay UI.
   * Animation for enemies and towers.
   * Music and ambient sound.